kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 always scoped to a specific instance of a target/pod.
 If the pod is immediately recreated with the same name, but a different UID, a new EvictionRequest object should be created

-`.status.targetInterceptors` is only set once by the eviction request controller.
-We do not allow subsequent changes to this field to ensure the predictability of the eviction request process.
-For example, this allows requesters to predict which pods have which interceptors, if any.
-Also, late registration of the interceptor could go unnoticed and be preempted by the eviction request controller, resulting in the premature eviction of the pod.
+`.status.targetResponders` is only set once by the eviction request controller.
+We do not allow subsequent addition or removal of items to this field to ensure the predictability of the eviction request process.
+For example, this allows requesters to predict which pods have which responders, if any.
+Also, late registration of the responder could go unnoticed and be preempted by the eviction request controller, resulting in the premature eviction of the pod.
+The state field of the `TargetResponder` is mutable.

 ### EvictionRequest Process